 When are you most likely to snap at your kids or be curt with your co-worker?

 When the clock is pushing me, I push others, and my approach toward them suffers.
-Rather than experience the delight of the morning (and my kids’ hilarious conversation about why a time change is good), I ran out of the house tied up in a knot.
-Time felt like an enemy to my attitude.
+Rather than experience the delight of the morning (and my kids’ hilarious conversation about which Avenger is the best – Iron Man, duh!), I ran out of the house tied up in a knot.

-The principle holds at both work and home for me.
+The principle holds at work and home.
 Increased activity plus limited time equals high opportunity for stress.
-When project deadlines are harried and the pressure is on, I’m more likely to undergo tension in my relationships.
+When project deadlines loom,when the pressure is on, I’m more likely to experience tension in my relationships.
 When I’m in time crunches, I feel myself skimp on words, withhold trust, and listen poorly.

 Bottom line, the lack of time means I’m less likely to control my temper.

-In a similar way, when our family over-schedules our days, we feel that same stress.
+In a similar way, when our family over-schedules our days, we feel the same stress.
 When the to-do lists increase, we find we are not using the right (or enough) words.
 We misunderstand each other more often and disagreements come faster.

 This is why committing to any activity for any person in our house HAS to be considered in the context of the entire family economy.
 The sum of kids’ sports, practices, birthday parties, play dates, school, and travel can fill our schedule in a heartbeat.
-I’m not saying that those things are bad.
+I’m not saying those things are bad.
 Still, the more our family does, and the more the pace quickens, the greater the risk for relational stress.

 Imagine if your family reduced its activity level by 25% and reclaimed that time for rest, unstructured “hang time,” and conversation.

 So what do you give up?
 How do you decide on trade-offs?